blaketayl02/blaketayl02/README.md

 <div align="center">

-*"Understand the why not just the how."*
+*"Understand the why, not just the how."*

 📫 **Open to opportunities** — blaketayl02@gmail.com